jhsk777/SLADE/README.md

 During this process, `.npy` files containing node or edge feature information have been generated for other baseline models, which are not utilized in the SLADE model. (we need only `ml_dataset_name.csv` files)

-Data preprocessing has been conducted for all datasets (including Email datasets) and saved in directory `data/`.
+Data preprocessing has been conducted for all datasets (except reddit dataset) and saved in directory `data/`.

 ### Run the model